BERGERAC - THE DIG

 With: Ronald Pickup, Prunella Scales, Polly Grant, Cooper Lawrence.

 31 Oct 1992 / BBC1 ("Screen One").

 Writer: Stephen Volk.

-With: Michael Parkinson, Craig Charles, Sarah Greene, and Mike Smith.
+Presented by Michael Parkinson, Craig Charles, Sarah Greene, and Mike Smith.

 BBC Guide - Ghostwatch

 Ghosts UK - Ghostwatch (How the series was made).

 14 and 16 Dec 1992 (2 eps) /

 Supernatural thriller serial.
 A writer researching a film about a 17th century Witch-hunter finds the past coming disturbingly to life.

 SHERLOCK HOLMES - THE ELIGIBLE BATCHELOR